akienzle32/chat/README.md

 This repository hosts the frontend of my chat app, which I started in order to gain experience in the lifecycle of a basic web application.
-I started working on it in React, but in the end wrote most of the functionality in simple JavaScript (which you can find in the ChatPrompt.jsx file) because I wanted to solidify these skills before moving on to a more dynamic frontend framework.
-The backend of the app, developed with the Django REST Framework, is hosted here: https://github.com/akienzle32/chat-drf.
+The backend of the app, developed with Django, is hosted here: https://github.com/akienzle32/chat-drf.